umjammer/vavi-speech2/README.md

 # vavi-speech2

-Text to Speech and Speech to Text (JSAPI2) for Java
+Text to Speech and Speech to Text (JSAPI2) engines for Java

 | **Type**                    | **Description**                                                                                                                                                                                   | **Sythesizer** | **Recognizer** | **Quality** | **Comment** |
 |:----------------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------:|:--------------:|:-----------:|:------------|